 Judge bars immigration policing criteria for 2 grants

-LOS ANGELES (AP) — A Los Angeles federal judge has permanently blocked the Trump administration from favoring police departments that cooperate with immigration officials when issuing some law enforcement grants.
+LOS ANGELES (AP) — A federal judge on Friday permanently blocked the Trump administration from imposing conditions that police departments cooperate with immigration authorities to receive law enforcement grants.

-The department required grant recipients to allow immigration authorities into jails and provide advance notice before releasing detainees in the country illegally.
+The Department of Justice exceeded its authority and violated the constitution by requiring grant recipients to allow immigration authorities into jails and provide advance notice before releasing detainees suspected of being in the country illegally, Judge Manuel Real said.

-As a sanctuary city, Los Angeles does not comply with those conditions.
+As a sanctuary city, Los Angeles does not provide the cooperation required by the grants.

-The ruling applies nationwide to grants for hiring, equipment and training and to a grant aimed at fighting juvenile gang crime.
+The ruling applies nationwide and includes another grant program aimed at fighting juvenile gang crime.

 In a similar case, Real ruled in the city’s favor in April over a grant program for hiring police officers.

 The grant rules were imposed by former Attorney General Jeff Sessions, who said cities endangered public safety if they didn’t help enforce immigration laws.

 Los Angeles is one of many U.S. cities that have implemented sanctuary laws aimed at focusing law enforcement officers on local crime rather than detaining people suspected of being in the country illegally.

 Associated Press writer Michael Balsamo in Washington contributed to this story.